 How is the course structured?

 The Export Academy is structured around up to eight educational webinars, dependent upon a businesses’ existing capability, all of which are made available for people to view on-demand.
 These webinars are supplemented by a workbook that outlines all the course content covered in the sessions, as well as a glossary of key terms and a directory of other organisations and resources which businesses may find helpful as they grow their international sales.

-In Series 2, there are nine workshops scheduled to take place in February – March 2021.
+Series 4 of the Export Academy begins on 20th July 2021 and can be registered for now.
 Aimed at new-to-exporting businesses, the Export Academy is designed to increase confidence and knowledge in small businesses looking to develop their international sales for the first time.
 Businesses can register to attend up to nine workshops on a number of key exporting topics, including international market research, customs procedures, Incoterms and more.